h2ving/graphql/README.md

 ## Statistics Graphs

-The profile page includes at least two SVG-based statistical graphs displaying various metrics like XP earned over time, project PASS and FAIL ratio, audit ratio, etc. Users can interact with these graphs to visualize their progress and achievements.
+The profile page includes two SVG-based statistical graphs displaying metrics like XP earned over time and audit ratio.
+Users can interact with these graphs to visualize their progress and achievements.

 ## Hosting

-The profile page will be hosted on GitHub Pages
+The profile page will be hosted on GitHub Pages at <h2ving.github.io/graphql/static>

 ## Contributors